-- Blackheads are a result of a buildup of natural oils and debris within pores.
+- Blackheads develop due to a buildup of natural oils and debris within pores

-- They can be treated at home with topical treatments or by a professional dermatologist.
+- They can be treated with over-the-counter products and professional treatments

 What Are Blackheads?